status-im/nim-toml-serialization/README.md

   - Nim ident sensitivity key comparison mode (only the first char is case sensitive).

   TOML key supports Unicode chars but the comparison mentioned above only applies to ASCII chars.

-- TOML inline table disallows newline inside the table. nim-toml-serialization provides a switch to enable newline in an inline table via `TomlInlineTableNewline`.

-- TOML standard does not support xHH escape sequence, only uHHHH or UHHHHHHHH.
-  Use `TomlHexEscape` to enable this feature otherwise it will raise an exception.

-- TOML standard requires time in HH:MM:SS format, `TomlHourMinute` flags will allow HH:MM format.

-- TOML standard requires array elements be separated by a comma.
-Whitespaces are ignored.
-  But due to a bug, the array/inline table elements can be separated by both comma and whitespace.
-  Set `TomlStrictComma` flag on to parse in strict mode, by default the strict mode is off.

 ## Keyed mode
 When decoding, only objects, tuples or `TomlValueRef` are allowed at top level.